Is Exela Technologies Inc. (NASDAQ:XELA) an excellent stock to buy at the moment? - The Dwinnex

-The price of Exela Technologies Inc. (NASDAQ: XELA) closed at 0.90 in the last session, up 2.96% from day before closing price of $0.88.
-In other words, the price has increased by $+0.0260 from its previous closing price.
-On the day, 4745772 shares were traded.
-XELA reached its highest trading level at $0.9499 during the session, while it also had its lowest trading level at $0.8507.
+The price of Exela Technologies Inc. (NASDAQ: XELA) closed at 0.73 in the last session, down -11.71% from day before closing price of $0.82.
+In other words, the price has decreased by $-0.0966 from its previous closing price.
+On the day, 7399568 shares were traded.
+XELA reached its highest trading level at $0.8149 during the session, while it also had its lowest trading level at $0.7268.

 Sponsored